mfpiccolo/pliable/README.md

 # Notice it inherits from Pliable::Ply
 class Ply < Pliable::Ply

-  # Define methods here that you want all of your models to have
+  # Define methods here that you want all of your Ply inherited models to have
   def anything_you_like
     puts "I can play disco all night" end